 Jeff King earned a Bachelor of Music Education degree from Baldwin-Wallace College, studying trumpet with James Darling (Cleveland Orchestra) and Mary Squire (Cleveland Chamber Orchestra) and a Masters in Trumpet Performance degree, Thomas Booth (Dallas Symphony Orchestra), from Southern Methodist University.

-Currently Mr. King serves on the Board of Directors for the Texas Bandmasters Association.
 His professional affiliations include the Texas Music Educators Association, Texas Bandmasters Association, Texas Music Adjudicators Association, National Band Association, and the honorary music fraternity Phi Beta Mu.

 Chico Portillo is beginning his fifth year as the Coordinator of Fine Arts for

 the Pflugerville Independent School District.
 During his twenty-one years of teaching,

 the students in his bands consistently maintained a high level of excellence as they

 received U.I.L Sweepstakes and "Best in Class" awards for both marching and concert